Why Connecting With Your Email List Can Be A Game-Changer For Your Handmade Business

 If you want to sign up for my newsletter, click here and you’ll receive a free PDF on how to create product photos that sell.

 First off, don’t only email your list when you’re selling something.
 People don’t like getting “come buy my stuff please” type emails all the time.
-Sure it can work for e-commerce companies, but you’re an artist.
-You’re creative.
-You have so much you can offer and share with your people!
+But you’re an artist.
+A maker.
+A creative.
+You have so much you can offer and share with your biggest fans!

 Here are some suggestions on what to share: